kunrex/Sugar.Lang/docs/README.md

 ## Data Structures

 Sugar supports custom data structures: `class`, `struct` and `enum`.

-1. `enum`: A type that can store multiple compile type constant integer values.
-2. `class`: A reference type that is always created on the heap.
-3. `struct`: A value type that is always created on the stack.
+### Memory Implications (`class` vs `struct`)

 Sugar is garbage collected since it compiles to CIL.

-### Memory

 The only difference between a class and a struct in sugar is how they're handled in memory.

 | Criteria  | Class                 | Struct                                   |
 |:---------:|-----------------------|------------------------------------------|